Cluster Installation

 Installing on Docker

-Installing Synnax via Docker is as easy as running docker pull
+Installing Synnax via Docker is as easy as running docker pull with the latest tag:

 docker pull synnaxlabs/synnax:latest